What Is Family Therapy?

 Family therapy involves working with a professional who is trained to help you create healthy boundaries and connections with family members.

 Family Therapy With Kids

 New parents, strained from sleeplessness, sometimes need help to adjust to life with a new baby in the house.
 This is also true when an adoptive child is introduced into the mix.
-Similarly, time strapped young couples, balancing their careers with kids, seek family therapy to improve their parenting skills.
-Some toddlers or school-aged children can introduce tension in relationships between couples themselves, when they exhibit anxious behaviour, meltdowns and temper tantrums.
+Similarly, time-strapped young couples, balancing their careers with kids, seek family therapy to improve their parenting skills.
+Anxiety, meltdowns and temper tantrums common in toddlers and school-aged children can inject tension in relationships between couples who are trying their best to keep it together.

 All these situations are much easier to manage with a therapist who understands the underlying mechanics of human emotions at different life stages.

 Dealing with Teenagers

 In some families, bickering between parents creates “triangulation” in the family system.
 Here, a child ends up forming an emotional alliance with one parent.
 They exhibit their own emotions by acting out to distract the parents from their fighting.
 This can manifest itself into an eating disorder, for example, to cope with internalized anxiety.
 In such instances, we would assign one therapist to work with the parents and another to the child for one-on-one help.
 Both therapists team up to ensure the entire family heals and reaches harmony.

 Family Therapy for Adult Relationships